OpenOmics/metavirs/README.md

 ```

 ## Contribute
 This site is a living document, created for and by members like you. metavirs is maintained by the members of NCBR and is improved by continous feedback!
-We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/OpenOmics/metavirs).
+We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/OpenOmics/metavirs).

 ## References